kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 **Rollout Failure Scenarios and Impact:**
 *   **Node-Declared Feature Gating (Skew Prevention):** If a client attempts to mutate `emptyDir.sizeLimit` on a Pod scheduled on a Kubelet that does not support the feature (or does not have the feature gate enabled), the API Server automatically rejects the patch via Node Declared Features.
 This prevents skew issues where a spec is modified but cannot be actuated by the Kubelet.
 *   **Kubelet Crash or Restart Mid-Actuation:** If the Kubelet restarts or crashes after writing the local `AllocationManager` checkpoint but before executing the dynamic `tmpfs` remount syscall, the Kubelet's startup reconciliation loop automatically discovers the discrepancy between the checkpointed state (allocated limit) and the actual host mount parameters, and it will safely re-attempt and complete the remount.
 *   **Actuation Failure:** If the mounter's `remount` syscall fails, the volume stays at its previous size limit.
-The Pod's actual volume status will remain out-of-sync with the desired spec, but the running workload continues to execute safely at the old size.
+The actual mounted volume capacity remains out-of-sync with the desired spec (surfaced via the `PodResizeInProgress` condition with `Reason: Error`), but the running workload continues to execute safely at the old size.

 **Rollback Failure Scenarios and Impact:**
 *   **Pending Resize State Mismatch (Disablement Skew):** If the feature gate is disabled while a Pod has an active, pending resize operation (i.e., the Pod spec has been updated to a new `sizeLimit` but the Kubelet has not yet completed the mount/remount actuation):